chris-n-self/ptmpi/readme.md

 # ptmpi
-A python class that coordinates an MPI implementation of parallel tempering
+A python class that coordinates an MPI implementation of parallel tempering that limits communication costs by exchanging temperatures rather than the state of the modelled system

 <!---
 ## Installation